 You can also inspect a log of all changes in a version.

-To open the preview monitor you must navigate to the Deployment > Versions section.
+To open the preview monitor you must navigate to the Publish section that displays all versions.

-The inspector is a special window that displays all streams of the server-to-server communication.
-That is when a tags trigger is activated and data is transmitted to the configured tool.
+The inspector is a tool that displays all streams of the server-to-server communication.
+That is when a tags trigger is activated and data is transmitted to a configured data receiver (Tools).

-In the inspector window you can click on the “play”-icon to open your website in preview-mode.
+In the inspector tab (web browser) you can click on the “play”-icon to open your website in preview-mode.
 This query parameters will instruct the JTM to display more information for debugging.

 There are two layers to inspect the information: